matteyeux/AngristanRPiBot/README.md

 # twython-scripts
-Quelques scripts pour faire un bot Twitter en Python/Bash, sur un Raspberry Pi.
+Few scripts to make a bot with Python/Bash

-## Pré-requis
+## prerequisites

-### Les paquets
+### Les packaqes
-Voici comment installer les outils nécessaires :
+Here is what you have to install on Debian/Ubuntu distros

 `sudo apt-get install python-setuptools python-dev libffi-dev libssl-dev python-pip`